Kingthorpe

 Kingthorpe is a hamlet in the West Lindsey district of Lincolnshire, England.
-The hamlet is in the civil parish of Apley, and is 10 mi east from the city and county town of Lincoln and 9 mi south from the market town of Market Rasen.
+The hamlet is in the civil parish of Apley, and is 10 mi east from the city of Lincoln and 9 mi south from the market town of Market Rasen.
 It sits on the B1202 road from Wragby to Bardney, and 1 mi to the east from the parish village of Apley.

 Kingthorp is one of five 'villages' represented in the Bardney Group Parish Council.

 The hamlet contains two Grade II listed late 18th-century brick farmhouses: Kingthorpe Farmhouse and Manor Farmhouse.